tskj/christmas-calendars/2019/kleisli-composition.md

 # Kleisli composition

+In this article I would like to introduce you to two common composition operators and explain some of their utility, using first a made up example, and then an example from the real world.
+These operators are all about composing functions of slightly weird types.
+For while regular function composition combines functions of types `a -> b` and `b -> c`, these guys concern themselves with combining functions of types which don't naturally fit perfectly together.

-The kleisli arrow is often written using the fishbone operator.
+The Kleisli arrow is often written using the fishbone operator.
 `f >=> g` is the Kleisli composition of the functions `f` and `g` with the following abstract types.

 ```elm